BurneyProMod/DaMysteryOfChessBoxin/README.md

 Things to know about the game:

-This is a 1v1 game only.
+This is a 2 player game only.
 There is no solo play.

 Two controllers are a must when playing.
 Only has been tested with two Xbox controllers.